Britain's Queen Elizabeth to mark six-decade reign

 Hers was the 38th coronation to take place at the Abbey, a tradition launched in 1066 by William the Conqueror, the first Norman King of England.

-Her health was also in the spotlight earlier in the year when she succumbed to a bout of gastroenteritis and canceled a number of engagements.
+Her health was also in the spotlight earlier in the year when she succumbed to a bout of gastroenteritis and cancelled a number of engagements.

 (Reporting By Costas Pitas; Editing by Andrew Heavens)